AWE64-OS/2 Warp How-To FAQ

 There have been a number of requests for help getting newer PCI sound cards working such as the Sound Blaster Live!
 The OS/2 drivers have been ported from the Linux drivers provided by Creative and are available from Netlabs.
 It is beyond the scope of this page to help anyone with this issue.

 eComStation will support such devices.
 If you are still running OS/2 Warp, you might wish to check these resources for answers:

-- There is a SB Live! for OS/2 forum running on eGroups.
+- The SB Live! for OS/2 forum running on eGroups appears to be gone.

 - The comp.os.os2.multimedia newsgroup has had some good information about getting various PCI cards to work.

 - There are some entries on the AWE64 Newsgroup about PCI cards that work.
 Stefano has managed to get the SB-64V PCI card working using the ENSONIQ.EXE driver from IBM, unfortunately without MIDI support.

 - I tried the Creative Ensoniq Audio PCI card but the system reported a Trap D upon booting from which I was unable to recover.

 - I also tried the Yamaha XG192 with both the PCIYMF.EXE driver for the 724 and the OPL3-SA driver.
 The OPL3-SA loaded with an error 365 and no sound.
 The YMF724 loaded with no errors, but no sound either although the card works fine in Win95.